sunpy/.github/CODE_OF_CONDUCT.md

 Considerate
 -----------

-Members of the community are considerate of their peers \-- other developers, users, etc. We are thoughtful when addressing the efforts of others, keeping in mind that often the labour was completed simply for the good of the community.
-We are attentive in our communications, whether in person or online, and we\'re tactful when approaching differing views.
+Members of the community are considerate of their peers -- other developers, users, etc. We are thoughtful when addressing the efforts of others, keeping in mind that often the labour was completed simply for the good of the community.
+We are attentive in our communications, whether in person or online, and we're tactful when approaching differing views.

 We recognize the work made by everyone and ensure the proper